NeuralPrep

 Behavioural Interview Practice Online

-Behavioural practice helps you understand how your work style may be read in assessment questionnaires and interview-style screening.
-It is designed to build consistency around communication, ownership, teamwork, planning, and resilience.
+Behavioural interview practice helps you understand how your work style may be interpreted in assessment questionnaires, work-style screeners, and early interview filtering.
+It is designed to build a more coherent signal around communication, ownership, teamwork, planning, and resilience.

 Try behavioural profile practice

-Use the live behavioural module below to explore how your answers map to common workplace traits and to practise giving a more coherent work-style signal.
+Use the live behavioural module below to explore how your answers map to common workplace traits, then move into situational judgement or workplace simulation if you want a more realistic behavioural test experience.

 Behavioural profile